-Click to download the contact list as a json file.
-Click to import a contact list (json).
-Add contact: Click to add a new contact to the contact list.First name: Enter the contact's first name.Last name: Enter the contact's last name.Speed dial fallback contact.
-Fallback: If applicable, select a fallback contact from the list.

-: Enter an available speed dial number for the contact.
-This number is used to call the contact from the device.SIP address:

-If you use SIP, enter the contact's IP address or extension. : Click to make a test call.
+Click to download the contact list as a json file. t Click to import a contact list (json). + Add contact: Click to add a new contact to the contact list.
+Upload image : Click to upload an image to represent the contact.
+First name: Enter the contact's first name.
+Last name: Enter the contact's last name. m U : Enter an available speed dial number for the contact.
+This number is used to call the contact Speed dial from the device.
+SIP address: If you use SIP, enter the contact's IP address or extension.
+Click to make a test call.
 The call will automatically end when answered.
 SIP account: If you use SIP, select the SIP account to use for the call from the device to the contact.
 Availability: Select the contact's availability schedule.
-If a call is attempted when the contact isn't available, the call is canceled unless there's a
+You can add or adjust schedules in System > Events > Schedules.
+If a call is attempted when the contact isn't available, the call is canceled unless there's a fallback contact.
+Fallback: If applicable, select a fallback contact from the list.
+Notes: Add optional information about the contact.
 The context menu contains: Edit contact: Edit the contact's properties.
 Delete contact: Delete the contact.